 The working sessions tackled a range of issues and included presentations of the products offered by the Italian company, including the Stabilis, Dualis and Directa ranges, to the more recent Waveless line of compact stabilizers, the smallest of which is just 38 centimeters in diameter.

-The United States has always been a key market for CMC Marine, because many of the yachts fitted with the company’s systems have American owners.
+The United States has always been a key market for CMC, because many of the yachts fitted with the company’s systems have American owners.
 That is why an independent, yet Italian-owned unit was set up two years ago in the US.

 Founded in 2005 and based in Pisa, CMC Marine is a long-established manufacturer of stabilization systems, rudders and bow thrusters for yachts and passenger ships over 16 meters in length.
 The Company also holds patents related to their products and control software.